AKTROLEK/discord-broadcast/README.md

 - **🟢 Online Members**: Send only to members who are currently online
 - **⭕ Offline Members**: Send only to members who are offline
 - **❌ Cancel**: Cancel the broadcast preparation
+- **🌐 Web Dashboard**: Visit `http://localhost:3000` (or your configured port) to monitor broadcasts in real time.
+When an API key is configured, append `?key=YOUR_KEY` or send the value in the `x-api-key` header.

+## 🕒 24/7 Operation

+- The built-in uptime service sends optional heartbeat requests (`uptime.pingUrl`) to hosting monitors such as UptimeRobot or FreshPing.
+- When no URL is provided the service still logs periodic heartbeats so you can verify the bot is alive.
+- Graceful shutdown handlers automatically stop the dashboard and heartbeat services on exit signals.

 ## 🏗️ Project Structure